-It is recommended to enable the write protection after the registers have been initialized.
-If any data memory RAM based register needs to be changed, simply disable the protection, change the value and then re-enable the protection.
+Enable the write protection only after initializing the registers.
+If any data memory RAM-based register must be changed, disable the protection, change the value, and then reenable the protection.
 There is no need to stop the DSP to change these registers.